- Figure.set_panel(panel=None, *, fixedlabel=None, clearance=None, verbose=None, **kwargs)

 clearance (str or list) – [side]clearance.
 Reserve a space of dimension clearance between the margin and the subplot on the specified side, using side values from w, e, s, or n.
 The option is repeatable to set aside space on more than one side (e.g.

 clearance=['w1c', 's2c']would set a clearance of 1 cm on west side and 2 cm on south side).
-Such space will be left untouched by the main map plotting but can be accessed by modules that plot scales, bars, text, etc. This setting overrides the common clearances set by
+Such space will be left untouched by the main map plotting but can be accessed by methods that plot scales, bars, text, etc. This setting overrides the common clearances set by

 clearancein the initial